Is My Alexandrite Just A Color-Change Chrysoberyl?

 We've received a number of questions from gem enthusiasts and buyers about the "true" color of alexandrite.
 We've also received questions about the color change needed for a reputable gemological lab to classify a chrysoberyl gem correctly as alexandrite.
 Buyer beware!
 Not all color-change chrysoberyl is alexandrite, despite the assurances of sellers.
 Color-change chrysoberyl and alexandrite are two different varieties of chrysoberyl.
 There are strict standards for the color shift that has to be observed under specific lighting conditions before a gem can be classified as alexandrite.

 Here are the classic color-change ranges chrysoberyls must show to be identified as alexandrites:

 |very slightly blue Green||Red|

 |Green||slightly purple Red|

 |yellow Green||Red purple or Purple red|

-You should not have to guess about these color changes, nor should the color change be feeble.
-The color change is very dramatic and with out question.
-Any of these combinations that are observed in a particular chrysoberyl can and should be identified as alexandrite and graded as so.
-No other color combinations should called or graded as alexandrite but as color change chrysoberyl.
+You shouldn't have to guess about these color changes, nor should the color change be feeble.
+In a correctly classified alexandrite, the color change is very dramatic and obvious.
+If any of the above ranges are observed in a particular chrysoberyl, it should be classified as an alexandrite.
+If any other color-change combinations are observed, the stone should be identified as a color-change chrysoberyl.

-Historically the origin of fine grade alexandrite has been from the Ural Mountains.
-However, recent finds of good material from Brazil and some East African countries, exhibit a good to fine color change in the prior described color ranges.
+Historically, fine-grade alexandrite originated from the Ural Mountains in Russia.
+However, recent finds of good material from Brazil and some East African countries have exhibited good to fine color changes within the classic range of alexandrite.